abaisero/gym-gridverse/README.rst

-While GridVerse_ provides functionality which we found useful and/or necessary for our needs, each project provides something which is unique compared to the others,  e.g., Minigrid_ includes tasks which involve natural language comprehension, and MiniWorld_ incorporates a whole third dimension.
+While GridVerse_ provides functionality which we found useful and/or necessary for our needs, each project provides something which is unique compared to the others,  e.g., MiniGrid_ includes tasks which involve natural language comprehension, and MiniWorld_ incorporates a whole third dimension.
 Make sure to browse all projects to get a clearer picture on which best suits your needs.